sb-image

 Ranking Data and Career Peak

 WTA records show that Sönmez’s career-high ranking is 69【3】.
-The same source indicates that her current ranking during the relevant period was 112, with a season win-loss record of 24 wins and 27 losses【4】.
+The same source indicates that her current ranking at the time was 112, with a season win-loss record of 24 wins and 27 losses【4】.

 Turning Points and Notable Achievements